-Lab Exercise 4-4: Addressing BGP Communities
+Lab 4-4: Addressing BGP Communities

-Complete this lab exercise to practice what you learned in the related lesson.
+Complete this lab activity to practice what you learned in the related module.

-In this exercise, you will configure BGP to influence route selection by using the BGP community attribute in a situation where you must support multiple connections to an ISP.
-After completing this exercise, you will be able to meet these objectives:
+In this activity, you will configure BGP to influence route selection by using the BGP community attribute in a situation where you must support multiple connections to an ISP.
+After completing this activity, you will be able to meet these objectives: